Squibs/freeCodeCamp/Challenge Checklist.md

 * [ ] Add Elements at a Specific Index in a Linked List
 * [ ] Create a Doubly Linked List
 * [ ] Reverse a Doubly Linked List
+* [ ] Add a New Element to a Binary Search Tree
 * [ ] Find the Minimum and Maximum Value in a Binary Search Tree
-* [ ] Add a New Element to a Binary Search Tree
 * [ ] Check if an Element is Present in a Binary Search Tree
+* [ ] Check if Tree is Binary Search Tree
 * [ ] Find the Minimum and Maximum Height of a Binary Search Tree
 * [ ] Use Depth First Search in a Binary Search Tree
 * [ ] Use Breadth First Search in a Binary Search Tree